 Above are 2 Helix aspersa, the common garden snail mating, for more on mating see the main Snail page.
 When fully grown the Common garden snail will reach a height of 25-35 mm and a width of 25-40 mm.

 Above is Cepaea hortensis.
 It ranges in size from 14 - 23 mm wide when fully grown.
-The scale shown on the right is in millimetres.
+The scale shown above is in millimetres.

 Both Cepaea species hibernate over winter by digging into the ground and closing off the mouth of the shell with mucous.

 The photograph above shows three Cepaea hortensis on a path one morning after rain.
 Snails 1 and 2 have passed chalk darts and are probably about to mate, but snail 3 seems to want to join in too.
 I don't know what happened.
 My dog wouldn't wait, and I know from experience snail mating can last hours, so we left them to it.

 Above is a small terrestrial snail Cochlicella acuta.
 I found many of them on a white wall in Rhodes.
 It is around 10 mm long and 3-4 mm wide.

 Some books say that they cannot be found as far south as the Mediterranean, but this is not the case.
 It is very similar to the slightly stouter Cochlicella barbara.

 Clausiliidae family.
 Commonly known as door snails.
 The shells in this family are usually coiled sinistrally (to the left), are sometimes ribbed and narrow.
 The opening is small and there are usually teeth, folds and projections.
 There are over 150 described species in Europe.

 Most live in forests and among rocks.
 They hide in crevices, under bark and in heaps of fallen leaves.
 At night, and when it is wet they crawl out onto rocks or up tree trunk in search of their food - algae and lichens.